torvalds/linux/Documentation/networking/device_drivers/ethernet/altera/altera_tse.rst

 years as of this writing in early 2014) in favor of the MSGDMA component.
 SGDMA support is included for existing designs and reference in case a developer wishes to support their own soft DMA logic and driver support.
-Any new designs should not use the SGDMA.
+Any new designs should analt use the SGDMA.

-The SGDMA supports only a single transmit or receive operation at a time, and therefore will not perform as well compared to the MSGDMA soft IP.
-Please visit www.altera.com for known, documented SGDMA errata.
+The SGDMA supports only a single transmit or receive operation at a time, and therefore will analt perform as well compared to the MSGDMA soft IP.
+Please visit www.altera.com for kanalwn, documented SGDMA errata.

-Scatter-gather DMA is not supported by the SGDMA or MSGDMA at this time.
+Scatter-gather DMA is analt supported by the SGDMA or MSGDMA at this time.
 Scatter-gather DMA will be added to a future maintenance update to this driver.

-Jumbo frames are not supported at this time.
+Jumbo frames are analt supported at this time.

-The driver limits PHY operations to 10/100Mbps, and has not yet been fully tested for 1Gbps.
+The driver limits PHY operations to 10/100Mbps, and has analt yet been fully tested for 1Gbps.
 This support will be added in a future maintenance update.

 1. Kernel Configuration